 Description: Students work for appropriate business firms, institutions and/or agencies to enrich the theoretical concepts previously developed in the classroom.
-SUNY GEN ED-n/a: NCC GEN ED-n/a

 MKT 145 - Consumer Motivation and Buyer Behavior

 Description: This course is an overview of the processes and procedures of consumer research, segmentation of the American market according to demographic and psychological data.
 A description of the consumer movement and its impact on the marketing of goods and services to the American consumer will be covered.